Hang up on unexpected calls claiming to be from our fraud team and contact us directly instead. More ways to keep your data safe.

 2. Tax rebates.
 Received a tidy sum from the Australian Tax Office (ATO)?
 Pop it into your emergency fund account before you can give in to any big impulse purchases.

 3. Start a side hustle.
-If you have the skills to make some dollars on the side, consider funnelling that income straight into your emergency fund.
+If you have the skills to make some dollars on the side, consider funnelling that supplementary income straight into your emergency fund.

 4. Sell stuff you no longer want.
 Declutter the garage and your household generally, and hold a garage sale or sell items online.
 Deposit all the proceeds into your fund.